(Co)homology of Crossed Products by Weak Hopf Algebras: Hochschild homology of cleft extensions

 \begin{proof} We prove the first equality and leave the second one, which is similar, to the reader.
 We have

-where the first and last equality hold by the definition of $\gamma^{-1}$; the second one, by Propositions~\ref{le h en HR0} and~\ref{le h en HR}(2); the third one, by Proposition~\ref{auxiliar4'''} and the fact that $S$ is antimultiplicative; and the fourth one, by Proposition~\ref{auxiliar4}(2).
+where the first and last equality hold by the definition of $\gamma^{-1}$; the second one, by~\cite{BNS1}*{(2.6a)} and identity~\eqref{aux1}; the third one, by~\cite{GGV1}*{Proposition~2.22} and the fact that $S$ is antimultiplicative; and the fourth one, by~\cite{GGV1}*{Proposition~4.6}.

 \end{proof}

 \begin{lemma} Let $h_1,\dots,h_s\in H$ and $a\in A$.
 The following equality holds:

 \end{lemma}